agrrh/agrrh.com/pages/cv.md

 Experienced with Ansible as deploy engineer. Сontinuous integration with TeamCity (also Jenkins).

 ### Technical support
 Very friendly.
-From 1.5 to 3 thousands of issues were resolved every month at the positions of technical support and head of technical support department.
+From 1500 to 3000 thousands of replies were given to customers every month at the positions of technical support and head of technical support department.
+Overall score (calculated based on customers feedback) never dropped below 4.9 out of 5.

 ## Technologies familiar with